 A Failed Government Policy

-Predatory gambling has failed to expand the middle class and driven citizens deeper into America’s debt culture instead.
+It has failed to expand the middle class and driven citizens deeper into America’s debt culture.

 Predatory gambling has created a Lottery Class in America.
 While most of us save and invest money in retirement accounts and 529 college funds for our kids, government is turning hundreds of thousands of people who are small earners with the potential to be small savers into a new class of habitual bettors – the Lottery Class.
 They represent the 1 out of 5 Americans who, according to the Consumer Federation of America, think the best way to achieve long-term financial security is to play the lottery.